 While vacationing with friends, it came time to rent a car for a day trip.
 The night before, I had shared with my husband that we didn’t need to rent the car in our name, let them rent the car.
 See, I teach rental car coverage and knew the shortcomings in the personal auto policy—time to apply risk avoidance.
 Well, the only problem was our friend and his wife also wanted to avoid risk.
 Did I mention he is also an insurance professional?
 The next day at breakfast we learned that neither couple wanted to rent the car in their name.
 So, guess what we did?
 We drew straws and the Clarkes won!
 The other couple had to rent the car.
-We did agree to share the $500 deductible on the Collision Damage Waiver purchased should anything happen.
+We did agree to share the $500 deductible on the Collision Damage The voluntary giving up of a known right. purchased should anything happen.
 Let me just say the car was damaged that day and that is all I can say.
 It was and continues to be a “sealed file”!

 I love to watch the television show, Little People, Big World.
 In fact, I am going to the stars’ farm tomorrow to buy a pumpkin to take to our grandchildren in Georgia.
 I can’t watch that show without thinking of the exposures created by Matt’s dreaming!

 First, I have heard it said that “it is wrong to suppress laughter as it goes back down and spreads to your thighs.”(Fred Allen)